Discover the timeless village of Clovelly, where the steep, cobbled street tumbles down past gleaming white cottages to the tiny, deep-blue harbour.

 Suspended from the Clovelly visitor Centre ceiling you’ll see a fishing boat unique to Clovelly and a faithful replica, the ‘Picarooner’.
 With its shallow draft, rounded bilges and high transom the boat can get out to sea faster and return earlier on the tide.
 This was very much stealing a march on bigger boats in their pursuit of Clovelly’s tasty herrings, the ‘Silver Darlings’.

 After leaving the Visitor Centre, do visit the craft workshops and donkey stables in the Lower Yard, before reaching the cobbles that welcome you into the village.
 Refreshments are always available at the New Inn or enjoy one at the Red Lion on the quay.

 The entrance charge helps keep this ancient village open and safe to the public.
 It also includes parking, admission to the film show, Charles Kingsley and Fisherman’s Cottage museums.
 You are also free to visit Clovelly Court Gardens at the top of the village.
 Charles Kingsley was the Victorian author of ‘The Water Babies’ and Westward Ho! who lived in the village.
 A day out or short break at Clovelly is always hugely enjoyable.
 Do come along and see what the village has to offer for the perfect family day out.

-Hence as part of the restoration particular attention was paid the use of local materials, including fine Delabole slates.
-Clovelly’s Wilderness Summerhouse is the most romantic location, offering spectacular views across Bideford Bay to Lundy (Norse for island of puffins).
+As part of the restoration, particular attention was paid to the use of local materials, including fine Delabole slates.

 Transfers for wedding guests to and from this stunning location are by Clovelly Land Rovers.
 Consequently its highly popular for romantic outdoor weddings.